 In some cases, we can carry out an assessment just from the information you have sent to DWP.
-However, most people will need to have an assessment.
+However, most people will need to have a face-to-face, telephone or video assessment.

 To get a fuller picture of how your health condition affects you, we may seek additional information by contacting those who support you.